 Regarding freshwater, ideally, you need to give them something like bottled spring water.
 Tap water will be the last choice.

 Note: When you prepare water for the Hermit crabs, let it age for a day or two.
 For example, chlorine will usually evaporate out of water within 24 hours.
-Next, add Searchem Prime.
+Next, add Seachem Prime.
 This water conditioner also removes chlorine, chloramine, binds to heavy metals, any ammonia, nitrites, or nitrates present for up to 48 hours.
 Consider Prime as your additional safety net.

 Depth and Accessibility of the Bowls